Accounting vs. Billing Software

 Invoices generated from billing software applications typically incorporate product/service descriptions, fees, payments, adjustments, variable usage details, and taxes.

-Billing software does not handle tasks such as accounting, payroll, bank tracking, reconciliation, or expense management.
+Billing software does not handle accounting, payroll, bank tracking, reconciliation, or expense management tasks.
 Billing software is purposely built to automate and standardize your invoice generation presentation and distribution.

 Knock Out the Competition using the Accounting-Billing 1-2 Punch!

-A blend of these two programs seems to make the most sense for the telco providers we serve.
+A blend of these two programs makes the most sense for the telco providers we serve.
 Allow each system to do what they do best.
 Then, connect them via a data push from billing into your upstream accounting system.
 This can be accomplished via our REST API configurator or scheduled database exports.

 We're happy to jump on a call to discuss how TimelyBill can help streamline your accounting and billing processes.
-To stay in the ring, call sales at (954) 889-6699.
+Call sales at (954) 889-6699 to stay in the ring.

 Popular TimelyBill Posts